 This page is for CIPC members.
 It contains special announcements, reminders and other useful information.
 Also, be sure to check out the Club Events and Groups & Projects Pages each month.
 See you at the next meeting!

-When submitting digital images for use at the monthly Show & Tell, on the CIPC website, or by Callawassie Marketing, please submit the image(s) as follows:
+When submitting digital images for use at the monthly Show & Tell, on the CIPC website, or by Callawassie Marketing, please submit the images using WeTransfer as follows"

 - Submit your photos as JPGs or JPEGs (they are the same).
 Do not submit as TIFF, GIF, native RAW files, or any other options

 - Add your watermark to the photo to protect against unauthorized use (optional)

 - Export the photos from your editing software with a file size of "1200 pixels Long Side."
 The resulting JPG should be 500KB - 1000KB.

 - If your editing software requires a Resolution, set the Resolution to 240 pixels per inch.